 We strive to get as much locally as possible and cook with the seasons.
 There are some things that are impossible for our farmers to keep up with for our volume of business and other things that just won’t grow in our climate.
 But we make the best of it and try to find a quality product that was sustainably or organically produced elsewhere, or we just don’t use it.
 Peach season is short in Ohio, but when they’re here, they’re the best peaches I’ve ever tasted.
 You’ll never find New Jersey peaches on our menu, and you’re sure not going to find them in January.

-What’s on your Sustainability Wish List for 2013?
+What’s on your Sustainability Wish List?

 We’re always looking to replace or modify our pantries to be more local.